Reconstructing Rational Functions on Finite Abelian Groups with Higher Autocorrelations: Abstract

 \section{Abstract}

-The higher-order autocorrelations of integer-valued or rational-valued gridded data sets appear naturally in X-ray crystallography, and have applications in computer vision systems, correlation tomography, correlation spectroscopy, and pattern recognition.
-In this paper, we consider the problem of reconstructing a gridded data set from its higher-order autocorrelations.
-We describe an explicit reconstruction algorithm, and prove that the autocorrelations up to order $3r+3$ are always sufficient to determine the data up to translation, where $r$ is the dimension of the grid.
-We also provide examples of rational-valued gridded data sets which are not determined by their autocorrelations up to order $3r+2$.
+The higher-order autocorrelations of integer-valued or rational-valued functions on finite Abelian groups appear naturally in X-ray crystallography, and have applications in computer vision systems, correlation tomography, correlation spectroscopy, and pattern recognition.
+In this paper, we consider the problem of reconstructing a rational-valued function on finite Abelian groups from its higher-order autocorrelations.
+We describe an explicit reconstruction algorithm, and prove that the autocorrelations up to order $3r+3$ are always sufficient to determine the data up to translation, where $r$ is the rank of the group.
+We also provide examples of rational-valued functions on finite Abelian group which are not determined by their autocorrelations up to order $3r+2$.
+In particular, we provide a sharp upper bound on the separating degree of the regular representation of a finite Abelian group in terms of its rank.